AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 ```

-Running the following taxonomy assignment step ~30 minutes on my laptop (2013 MacBook Pro).
-So feel free to load the stored R objects with `load("amplicon_dada2_ex.RData")` to skip this step.
-And if working in the Binder, you'll need to do things that way as currently the Binder R can't read the RData object that holds the references.
+Running the following taxonomy assignment step took ~30 minutes on a 2013 MacBook Pro.
+So feel free to load the stored R objects with `load("amplicon_dada2_ex.RData")` to skip this step if you'd like.

 ```R
 ## loading DECIPHER